 Bacteria from your baby's mouth can contaminate the formula, even if it is refrigerated.

-Baby formula that has been heated can not be put in the refrigerator and must be discarded.
+Baby formula that has been heated can be put in the refrigerator for a maximum of 24 hours and must be discarded afterward.

-Once your baby starts feeding, you have an hour before the remaining formula should be discarded because room temperature is the perfect climate for bacteria to grow.
+Once your baby starts feeding, you have an hour before the remaining formula should be discarded because of bacterial growth.

 Preparing warmed formula in the winter can be a little bit more complicated, but this shouldn't deter you from getting out and on the go during colder days and winter holidays.
 Here are a few things to consider when preparing warmed formula on the go during the winter, although a cold bottle may be a quicker and more convenient option.